Iain-nz/helloworld/README.md

 README.md
-the special feature: is will be automaticaly rendered on the landing page 'markdown' format, 'md' is plain text.
+the special feature: is will be automaticaly rendered on the landing page 'markdown' format, 'md' is plain text with easy formatting options

 other speicla files :